makigas/genshi/docs/pages/form/textarea.md

 ---
-layout: ../../layouts/Layout.astro
+layout: ../../layouts/DocLayout.astro

+title: Textarea
 ---

-# Textarea

 The textarea shares the usage of the `GenshiInput` class as well, considering it is very similar to the [text field](/form/text-field).
 As long as the `GenshiInput__control` tag is applied to a